-Leaders, teachers and pupils must work together to create a culture of global citizenship, but the extent to which it bears fruit in pupils' lives corresponds closely to the degree of support and promotion from the school leadership (in this context, the headteacher, senior management team and governors, while recognising that leadership is not confined to these areas).
+Leaders, teachers and pupils must work together to create a culture of global citizenship, but the extent to which it bears fruit in pupils' lives corresponds closely to the degree of support and promotion from the school leadership (in this context, the headteacher, senior management team, middle leaders and governors, while recognising that leadership is not confined to these areas).
 This section is best considered in collaboration with your headteacher or another senior school leader.

 The overall direction of travel from Bronze to Gold is towards a firm understanding among leaders at all levels of the importance of global citizenship education, and of their role in helping young people grow as courageous advocates.
 At Bronze level the requirement from the outset is that the school's vision, aims and development plan explicitly reflect a commitment to global citizenship/courageous advocacy and treating all people with dignity and respect, backed by an action plan for developing this across the school.
 At Silver level, there is clear evidence of the school vision and aims around global citizenship translating into specific outcomes in school and support for staff developing their practice.

-By the time a school reaches the Gold standard, it will be evident to all who set foot in the school that a commitment to ethical global citizenship infuses its life and ethos.
-The school will clearly be committed to regular monitoring and evaluation of the outcomes of its provision in this area, with the drive to share learning and practice with other schools.
+By the time a school reaches the Gold standard, it will be evident to all who set foot inside the school that a commitment to ethical global citizenship infuses its life and ethos, with clear commitment to regular monitoring and evaluation of the outcomes of its provision in this area, and a drive to share learning and practice with other schools.

-Leaders...
+Senior leaders...

-- ensure that the school vision, aims and development plan explicitly reflect a commitment to global citizenship/courageous advocacy and treating all people with dignity and respect - create and commit to implementing an action plan to extend engagement with global citizenship/courageous advocacy across the life of the school - are working to establish a culture of anti-racism throughout the school.
+- A ensure that the school vision, aims and development plan explicitly reflect a commitment to global citizenship, courageous advocacy and treating all people with dignity and respect - create and commit to implementing an action plan to extend engagement with global citizenship/courageous advocacy across the life of the school - are working to establish a culture of anti-racism throughout the school.
 This is a long-term priority and is demonstrated by specific commitments in both the Global Neighbours action plan and school development plans.

-Leaders...
+Senior leaders...

-- A ensure regular opportunities for all pupils to learn about and reflect on global justice issues and participate in active global citizenship across several curriculum areas, and through collective worship - invest in providing time, space and development opportunities for staff to develop their thinking and practice on global citizenship, courageous advocacy and anti-racism.
-Such opportunities actively challenge approaches to aid/development/charity which reinforce harmful stereotypes - have established a culture of anti-racism in the school and have made specific commitments to maintaining this work.
-There are clear examples of the positive impact this is having in the school community - make sure the school's vision and aims in relation to global citizenship inform decisions on spending, fundraising, social action and charity and community links - ensure a culture of collaboration with other organisations in this work (eg, with the local church, diocese, multi-academy trust and/or other schools).
+- ⚠ invest in providing time, space and development opportunities for staff to develop their thinking and practice on global citizenship, courageous advocacy and anti-racism.
+Such opportunities actively challenge approaches to aid/ development/charity which reinforce harmful stereotypes - A have established a culture of anti-racism in the school and have made specific commitments to maintaining this work.
+There are clear examples of the positive impact this is having in the school community - ensure the school's vision and aims in relation to global citizenship inform decisions on spending, fundraising, social action, and charity and community links and there is explicit support from the governing body - actively encourage a culture of collaboration with other organisations in this work (eg, with the local church, diocese and/or other schools).

-Leaders ensure...
+Curriculum leaders...